typed-ember/ember-cli-typescript/README.md

 Use TypeScript in your Ember 2.x apps!

-## Installation
+## Installing/Upgrading

 Just run:

 ```
-ember install ember-cli-typescript
+ember install ember-cli-typescript@1
 ```

 All dependencies will be added to your `package.json`, and you're ready to roll!
+(If you're upgrading from a previous release, you should check to merge any tweaks you've made to `tsconfig.json`.

 In addition to ember-cli-typescript, the following are installed: